Sienci-Labs/Resources/vortex/vx-handbook/vx-workholding_vortex_chuck.md

 ![](/_images/_vortex/_handbook/_chuck/vx_chuck_chuck-numbers.jpg){.aligncenter .size-medium}

 Insert the key into the chuck, turning this either clockwise or counterclockwise.
-Peering inside the chuck, you’ll see the starting point of the steel spiral rotating inside the chuck.
+Peering inside the chuck, you'll see the starting point of the steel spiral rotating inside the chuck.
 Turn the chuck key such that the start of this steel spiral is aligned with the slot labelled 1.

 ![](/_images/_vortex/_handbook/_chuck/vx_chuck_chuck-install-angle.jpg){.aligncenter .size-medium}